The most common proofs of origin are either a Movement Certificate EUR.1/EUR-MED or an origin declaration.

 If the check is carried out retroactively, the importer may subsequently file a claim for the amount of the customs duty.
 This may again lead to a claim for compensation from the importer against you.

-You are obligated to retain copies of the origin declarations and underlying documentation for the originating status of the item for at least three years.
+You are obligated to retain copies of the origin declarations and underlying documentation for the originating status of the item for five years.
 The relevant underlying documentation may vary, but will typically be documents that help to underpin the information on the proof of origin.

 The underlying documents that are required will depend, among other things, on

 - what king of goods you produce and export

 - what origin rules apply to the finished product

 - what options you have available to document the origin

 Examples may be invoices, suppliers` declarations and subcontractors` declarations if applicable.